warrenshen/treasure/README.md

 ## Features

 #### Posting Notes
-Anywhere you are, you can place a note at your exact coordinates.
+Anywhere you are, you can place a note anywhere within a very short distance of your coordinates.

 #### Viewing Notes
-You can also view notes sorted by distance, popularity, and both.
-Notes can be viewed in map form.
+You can also view notes sorted in map form.
+The frequency of notes appearing is determined by an algorithm based on density and popularity.

-#### Note Sorting
+#### Note Karma
-Notes have an upvoting and flagging system.
+Notes have an upvoting and downvoting system.

 #### Treasure
 A note that is popular enough becomes Treasure.
-Treasure will be specially sorted.
+Treasure will be specially displayed and can be seen from far away.
 Treasure creation and viewing should be special and visually pleasing.

 #### Push Notifications
 Each note has a range where it can result in a push notification, dependent on its own popularity and the note density (number of surrounding notes).